Census Dots

 Native American/Other

-Of the 740 places in Kansas, Bel Aire is the 44th most populous.
+Bel Aire is ranked the 40th most populous place in Kansas, out of 740 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Bel Aire was ranked the 44th most populous place in the 2020 Census.

 Bel Aire's White Population